cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.go.md

 Configure whether copy is enabled or not.

 When set with "remote_only", copying isolated content from the remote browser to the user's local clipboard is disabled.
 When absent, copy is enabled.
 Only applies when `version == "v2"`.
+Available values: "enabled", "disabled", "remote_only".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/zero_trust_gateway_policy#copy ZeroTrustGatewayPolicy#copy}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/zero_trust_gateway_policy#copy ZeroTrustGatewayPolicy#copy}

 ---